MarcosDaNight/functionsJava/README.md

 # functionsJava
-put your functions in java here
+Put your functions in java here